Qpso/BrowserPasswordGrabber/README.md

      ```

 4. **Run the Script**
-   - After installing the dependencies, you can run the script.
+   - After installing the dependencies, you can run the script `TicTacTo.py`.
    - The script will grab passwords using PyAutoGUI, simulating mouse and keyboard actions.
    - The stolen passwords will be saved in a folder called `WebPass_Copied`.
    - You can find the passwords at `D:\WebPass_Copied\passwords.txt`.

-Alternatively, you can run the provided executable after completing the above steps instead of running the script, This is my first attempt at a script like this, and I'm not oblivious to the many inefficient techniques I've used.
+Alternatively, you can run the provided executable called `TicTacTo.exe` after completing the above steps instead of running the script, This is my first attempt at a script like this, and I'm not oblivious to the many inefficient techniques I've used.
 So, if you have any suggestions or have found any bugs, please let me know.

 **Note:** Please use this script responsibly and only on systems you have permission to access.
 Unauthorized use of this script may violate privacy and legal regulations.
 Also this script has a hard time running with Windows 11 sometimes.